FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 ## Conclusion

-Knowledge graphs are a powerful and flexible way to represent informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion.
+Knowledge graphs are a powerful and flexible way to represent informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion.
 Their properties and features lend themselves to data driven approaches and make them a data structure of choice for certain types of artificial intelligence and machine learning applications.
 As with all technical solutions, it is no panacea, no silver bullet.